Emtuu1/Simple-Password-Generator/README.md

 # Password Generator
 Simple Python script to generate strong, random passwords of customizable length.
-# Ensures minimum length of 6 for better security.
+ Ensures minimum length of 6 for better security.
 Useful for anyone needing quick, reliable passwords.

 Usage:

-bash
-Copy
-*Edit*
 python password_generator.py
-# Enter the desired password length when prompted, and get a secure password instantly.
+Enter the desired password length when prompted, and get a secure password instantly.